element-hq/ems-docs/src/Frequently-Asked-Questions.md

 Select the `Server Admin` tab and then the `User Info` sub-tab.
 From here you can search for the relevant user and hit the `Deactivate account button`.

+#### How do I enable the public room directory?

+The public room directory is enabled on your EMS server if both `Federation` and `Guest users` is enabled.

 #### I deleted my host, now my server name is taken and I cannot rebuild

 This is actually part of a security measure - We generally prevent hosts from returning to the pool after they were initially claimed in order to prevent people from attempting to imitate old servers / users.
 Contact support from [https://ems.element.io/support](https://ems.element.io/support) while signed in to get the hostname released.